 Fossil generation, nuclear generation and power delivery represent the three business segments that comprise the company's electric utility business.
 Fossil generation produces power for sale internally to the power delivery segment and to external wholesale customers within and outside the company's historical marketing territory.
 Power marketing is a component of the company's fossil generation segment which attempts to minimize market fluctuation risk, enhance system reliability and improve efficiency of power plant operations.
-Nuclear generation represents the company's 47% ownership in the Wolf Creek nuclear generating facility.
+Nuclear generating facility.
 This segment does not have any external sales.
 The power delivery segment consists of the transmission and distribution of power to the company's retail customers in Kansas and the customer service provided to these customers.
 Monitored services represents the company's security alarm monitoring business in North America, the United Kingdom and continental Europe.
 Other represents the company's non-utility operations and natural gas investment.

-The accounting policies of the segments are substantially the same as those described in the summary of significant accounting policies in the company's 1999 Annual Report on Forms 10-K and 10-K/A. The company evaluates segment performance based on earnings before interest and taxes.
+The accounting policies of the segments are substantially the same as those described in the summary of significant accounting policies in the company's 1999 Annual Report on Form 10-K/A-2.
+The company evaluates segment performance based on earnings before interest and taxes.